Atlanta in 500 Words

 Beyond the city’s core, Atlanta’s intown neighborhoods are packed with personality.
 Midtown mixes elegance with culture.
 The Westside has become a magnet for foodies, design enthusiasts and shoppers.
 Buckhead blends boutiques and galleries with fabulous dining, while Little Five Points keeps it funky through bohemian grunge paired with eclectic shops and music spots.

 In Atlanta, chef-run restaurants dish up modern American cuisine in strikingly beautiful spaces.
 Among the cutting-edge eateries are cozy diners, cafés and bistros.
-The ethnic mom-and-pop restaurants along Buford Highway offer menus with little English and lots of flavor.
+The ethnic mom-and-pop restaurants along Buford Highway offer menus with lots of flavor.
 Locally-owned craft breweries sprinkle the city, creating an unofficial ale trail for visitors to enjoy.

 Atlanta welcomes more than 1 million international visitors each year.
-Seventy-five countries have representation in Atlanta through a consulate or trade office, giving it a diverse economy.
+Seventy-one countries have representation in Atlanta through a consulate or trade office, giving it a diverse economy.
 From arts and culture to music and cuisine, the city is full of multi-cultural opportunities for everyone.

 Atlanta sits at the intersection of Southern charm, creativity and sophistication.
 It is easy to fall in love with this beautiful city – its world-class attractions, award-winning dining and hidden wonders – and be inspired by the city’s endless possibilities.